tiendu/tiendu.github.io/_posts/2026-04-29-spark-on-slurm-eng.md

 munge -n | unmunge
 ```

-Expected result:
+Expected:

 ```text
 STATUS: Success
 ```

-If Munge fails, fix it before touching Slurm.
+If Munge fails, fix it before moving on.

+Slurm depends on it.

 ---